 Designed for hospitality professionals, the executive hotel management diploma program offers you the flexibility to pursue a postgraduate degree while continuing in your current occupation.

-During the first nine months, you will build your expertise in business management and current hospitality trends through blended learning.
+During the first seven months, you will build your expertise in business management and current hospitality trends through blended learning.
 Our blended learning model combines distance learning with four one-week sessions at Les Roches Marbella.
 These on-campus sessions take place in October, December, February and April.
 Through these intensive on-campus sessions, you will be immersed in topics such as innovation, global finance, trends and new markets, human resources management, sustainability, and global marketing strategies.
 In addition, you will have the opportunity to join dinners, activities and master classes with visiting senior managers and hospitality leaders.

 This executive hotel management diploma culminates in six months of industry experience, which can be carried out at your current company or at another hospitality-related establishment.

 Students will examine human resource functions from a global perspective in order to create a model work environment that meets the needs of culturally diverse employees.
 Commitment and performance are fostered by good human relations and leadership, and proper attention must be given to human resource planning, management, and employee relations.
 Issues and challenges associated with managing an international organization will be explored.

 The course will identify different alternative, innovative and sustainable trends in hospitality.
 This course’s objective is to explain the needs of today’s responsible travelers demanding alternative experiences.
 This module will also discuss and present alternative tourist destinations as well as the importance of innovation in the hospitality sector.

 The political, social, and economic changes that affect the world today are creating new markets and opportunities, making some markets more accessible, and others riskier and more protected.
 Understanding marketing in all cultures is increasingly important.